Mongkol88/ENGCC304/Lab7/README.md

 (Score = 100)
 Guess the winning number (1-100) :
 50
-Sorry, the winning number is HIGHER than 50.
+Sorry, the winning number is LOWER  than 50.
 (Score = 90)

-Guess the winning number (1-100) :
+Guess the winning number (1-49) :
-56
+20
-Sorry, the winning number is HIGHER than 56.
+Sorry, the winning number is HIGHER than 20.
 (Score = 80)

-Guess the winning number (1-100) :
+Guess the winning number (21-49) :
-60
+30
-Sorry, the winning number is HIGHER than 60.
+Sorry, the winning number is HIGHER than 30.
 (Score = 70)

-Guess the winning number (1-100) :
+Guess the winning number (31-49) :
-70
+40
-Sorry, the winning number is HIGHER than 70.
+Sorry, the winning number is LOWER  than 40.
 (Score = 60)

-Guess the winning number (1-100) :
+Guess the winning number (31-39) :
-80
+35
-Sorry, the winning number is HIGHER than 80.
+Sorry, the winning number is HIGHER than 35.
 (Score = 50)

-Guess the winning number (1-100) :
+Guess the winning number (36-39) :
-90
+37
-Sorry, the winning number is LOWER  than 90.
+Sorry, the winning number is LOWER  than 37.
 (Score = 40)

-Guess the winning number (1-100) :
-88
-Sorry, the winning number is LOWER  than 88.
-(Score = 30)

-Guess the winning number (1-100) :
-85
-Sorry, the winning number is LOWER  than 85.
-(Score = 20)

-Guess the winning number (1-100) :
-82
-Sorry, the winning number is LOWER  than 82.
-(Score = 10)

-Guess the winning number (1-100) :
+Guess the winning number (36-36) :
-84
+36
-Sorry, the winning number is LOWER  than 84.
-(Score = 0)
+That is correct!
+The winning number is 36

-Game over!
-Score = 0
 Do you want to play game (1=play,-1=exit) : -1
 See you again.
 ```